Press Your Luck: Rebroadcasts, syndication, and digital television networks

 In early 1987, 130 episodes of the show were packaged by Republic Pictures for off-network syndication to a handful of local stations.
 These episodes originally aired on CBS from February 25 to August 23, 1985, and were also the first to be shown on USA Network from September 14, 1987 to December 30, 1988.
 Press Your Luck remained on its schedule until October 13, 1995, when USA dropped its game show block altogether.

 Game Show Network aired the show from September 2001 to March 2009, airing episodes from February 1984 to November 1985.
 Game Show Network resumed airing the show in 2012, airing episodes from the September 1983 premiere to February 1984.
-From 2014 to 2016, Game Show Network aired episodes 561 to 696, which originally ran from November 1985 to May 1986; after this, GSN aired episodes from the 1984 to February 1985 until the show was removed from Game Show Network's schedule again in May 2017.
+From 2014 to 2016, Game Show Network aired episodes 561 to 696, which originally ran from November 1985 to May 1986; after this, Game Show Network aired episodes from 1984 to February 1985 until the show was removed from Game Show Network's schedule again in May 2017.
 From December 2017 to February 2018, Game Show Network aired episodes from 1984 as part of a Saturday night game show block.
 On July 2, 2018, reruns of Press Your Luck started airing on GameTV in Canada.
+Reruns of Press Your Luck are currently airing in the U.S. on Buzzr.

 Whammy!
 The All-New Press Your Luck

 On April 15, 2002, Game Show Network debuted a revival titled Whammy!
-The All-New Press Your Luck, with Todd Newton as host and Gary Kroeger as announcer.
+The All-New Press Your Luck (sometimes abbreviated to just Whammy!), with Todd Newton as host and Gary Kroeger as announcer, although Tomarken hosted a pilot episode.
 This incarnation of the show featured similar gameplay to the original, and was described by Game Show Network executives as being a modern incarnation of the show.
 One feature unique to this revival was the addition of a "Double Whammy", which would not only remove all cash and prizes accumulated by the contestant, but also subject the contestant to a physical stunt such as having objects drop from the ceiling.
+Whammy! aired in first-run from April 2002 to December 2003.